 What I like about the Ultimate Ears Everboom

 The Ultimate Ears Everboom features a rubberized silicone top and bottom, while the rest is wrapped in a soft but durable fabric.
 While this fabric doesn’t feel as robust as the material wrapped around most JBL portable speakers, the Everboom is built to take on your next adventure with its IP67 protection rating.
-This makes it dustproof and waterproof, but it’s also drop-proof (from the height of 1m), and like most Ultimate Ears speakers, it floats on water.
+This makes it dustproof and waterproof, but it’s also drop-proof (from a height of 1m), and like most Ultimate Ears speakers, it floats on water.
 The included loop and carabiner are also a nice touch that helps with placement options.

 Controlling the Everboom is simple.
 You can’t miss the massive Volume + and – controls on the front of the speaker, and you’ll find the rest of the controls along the top of the unit.
 However, the only button backlit is the power button, which doubles as your battery life indicator, so finding the other ones in a darker setting is a bit of a struggle.
 Ultimate Ears advertises a 20-hour battery life with the Everboom, which is on par with other mid-sized portable speakers such as the JBL Charge 5.